 § 6.38 Including Gifts, Inheritances, and Trusts

 Because Connecticut is an all property equitable distribution state, the question of separately acquired property is an issue in many cases.
 The court has the authority to divide all property from any source and acquired at any time.
 Although neither spouse acquires an interest in assets owned by the other spouse by virtue of the marriage, this statutory provision does not preclude the court from dividing in a dissolution action inheritances, gifts, and assets owned at the time of the marriage.
 Jackson v.
 Jackson, 17 Conn.
 App.
 431 (1989) and Conn.
 Gen. Stat. § 46b-36.
-Thus the court has the authority to take into consideration and to divide assets that many spouses think of as their separate property because there is no concept of separate property in Connecticut law.
+Thus, the court has the authority to take into consideration and to divide assets that many spouses think of as their separate property because there is no concept of separate property in Connecticut law.
 Watson v.
 Watson, 221 Conn.
 698 (1992) and North v.
 North, 183 Conn.
 35 (1981).
 A court equally divided between the parties an inheritance received by the husband four years prior to the parties’ separation and expressly rejected the husband’s request that inherited assets be treated as separate property.
 Coleman v.
 Coleman, 151 Conn.
 App.
 613 (2014).

 #Comment Begins